NillionNetwork/nillion-docs/docs/blind-computer/learn/blind-modules.md

       END_USER -->|verify attestation| ATTESTER
 ```

-nilCC is the Blind Module that underpins Nillion's [Private Compute](/blind-computer/build/compute/overview) solutions.
+nilCC is the blind module that underpins Nillion's [private compute](/blind-computer/build/compute/overview) solutions.
 When using nilCC directly, workloads are deployed via an easy-to-use RESTful API with endpoints to create, manage, and monitor confidential workloads.
 The platform automatically handles TEE provisioning, workload isolation, TLS certificate generation, and attestation report generation.
 Developers submit standard Docker Compose files, and nilCC transforms them into verifiable secure computations without requiring modifications to the application code.

 ## nilDB